Online Learnability of Chain-of-Thought Verifiers: Soundness and Completeness Trade-offs

 In this section, we study the trade-off between soundness and completeness mistakes in prefix verification when the learner is allowed to make a small number of soundness mistakes, $k \in \N$.
-Specifically, the learner's objective is to minimize the number of overall mistakes subject to adhering to the soundness mistake budget, $k$.
-As motivation, we observe that even for $k=1$, the verifier class used to show the $\Omega(|H|)$ lower bound in \Cref{thm:finiteHsound}, can now be learned with no more than $1$ mistake overall.
-For our analysis, we will adopt a framework similar to online learning with abstensions \citep{sayedi2010trading, zhang2016extended}.
+Specifically, the learner aims to minimize the number of overall mistakes while respecting the soundness mistake budget, $k$.

-We introduce a variant of the familiar notion of mistake trees that describe the strategy of an adversary against a deterministic learning algorithm.
+We recall the definition of an SC-mistake tree and argue that it fully describes the strategy of an adversary against a deterministic prefix verification algorithm.

-\paragraph{Soundness-Completeness (SC)-mistake tree.} An SC-mistake tree is a rooted binary tree, where internal nodes are examples in $X \times \Sigma^{\leq L}$.
-Every internal node, $z$, has exactly two children: $z_s$ and $z_c$.
-There are two types of edges: $(z,z_s)$ is a straight edge labeled $\no$ and $(z,z_c)$ is a curvy edge labeled $\yes$.
-We say that an SC mistake tree is \emph{shattered} by a hypothesis class $H$ if for any root-to-leaf path that traverses nodes $z_1, z_2, z_3, \dots, z_d$ there exists a hypothesis $h \in H$ such that the label of edge $(z_i, z_{i+1})$ is $h(z_i)$ for all $i \leq d$.

-A shattered SC mistake tree describes the strategy of an adversary against a deterministic learning algorithm.